Cracking tech interviews and getting that employment letter is no easy task.

 It is Interview Camp.
 At the end of the review, you will see whether it ticks all the boxes for you or not.

 An overview of the software is necessary.
 So let’s start with that.

 Interview Camp Overview—What is it?

-Interview Camp is an online site that software engineers can enrol in for training on passing coding interviews.
+Interview Camp is an online site that software engineers can enroll in for training on passing coding interviews.

-Harsh Goel, its founder, first launched the program as an in-person training centre before being moved online.
+Harsh Goel, its founder, first launched the program as an in-person training center before being moved online.

 Interview Camp features a self-paced study routine through pre-recorded video sessions.
 Hence, the term boot camp that the sessions are often called.